Irell Elects Abernethy and Washburn as Partners

-Irell & Manella LLP has elected Christopher Abernethy, Paul Swanson and Ian Washburn to the firm's partnership, effective January 1, 2018.
-Abernethy and Washburn are both litigators, while Swanson is a member of the transactions group.
-All three are based in the firm's Los Angeles office.
+Irell & Manella LLP has elected Christopher Abernethy and Ian Washburn to the firm's partnership, effective January 1, 2018.
+Abernethy and Washburn are both litigators based in the firm's Los Angeles office.

-"We're proud and excited to welcome Chris, Paul and Ian to the partnership," said incoming Irell & Manella Managing Partner Ellisen S. Turner.
+"We're proud and excited to welcome Chris and Ian to the partnership," said incoming Irell & Manella Managing Partner Ellisen S. Turner.
 "All three are accomplished lawyers with exceptional careers, in addition to being all-around great human beings and exemplary firm citizens."

 Abernethy focuses on intellectual property and patent litigation, and his practice also includes inter partes review and other contested patent office proceedings, IP licensing and transactions, and IP due diligence during mergers and acquisitions.
 He has represented clients before multiple federal courts, the International Trade Commission, and the U.S. Patent and Trademark Office.
 Abernethy was most recently on the team that secured a $506-million judgment for the Wisconsin Alumni Research Foundation following a patent infringement trial against Apple Inc. In 2017, he was named to the Southern California Rising Stars list by Super Lawyers.